AugustinWinther/PHYS261/exercise_2/README.md

 \end{align*}
 ```

-Which when more fully expressed becomes
+Which, when more fully expressed, becomes

 ```math
 \begin{align*}